markqvist/Reticulum/docs/source/understanding.rst

     not utilized by other traffic, the announce will be forwarded.

 * | If no other nodes are heard retransmitting the announce with a greater hop count than when it left this node, transmitting it will be retried *r* times.
-By default, *r* is set to 2.
-Retries follow same rules as above, with the exception that it must wait for at least *d* = c\ :sup:`h+1` + t seconds, ie., the amount of time it would take the next node to retransmit the packet.
-By default, *t* is set to 10.
+By default, *r* is set to 1.
+Retries follow same rules as above, with the exception that it must wait for at least *d* = c\ :sup:`h+1` + t + rand(0, rw) seconds.
+This amount of time is equal to the amount of time it would take the next node to retransmit the packet, plus a random window.
+By default, *t* is set to 10 seconds, and the random window *rw* is set to 10 seconds.

 * | If a newer announce from the same destination arrives, while an identical one is already in the queue, the newest announce is discarded.
 If the newest announce contains different